-Claims against the following criteria will guide the APVMA in any decision to appoint a person to be an approved analyst and must be complied with for the duration of appointment.
+Claims against the following criteria will guide the Australian Pesticides and Veterinary Medicines Authority (APVMA) in any decision to appoint a person to be an Approved Analyst and must be complied with for the duration of appointment.

 - Ability to prepare a Certificate of Analysis in the required format